alex-petrenko/sample-factory/docs/get-started/huggingface.md

 #### Download Model Repository Directly

-HuggingFace repositories can be downloaded directly using `git clone`:
+Hugging Face repositories can be downloaded directly using `git clone`:

 ```
-git clone <URL of HuggingFace Repo>
+git clone <URL of Hugging Face Repo>
 ```

 #### Using Downloaded Models with Sample-Factory